theotricou/Ghost_branch_length/README.md

-# Recognizing the existence of ghost lineages reverses the results of evolutionary studies on genetic transfers
+# "Ghost lineages invalidate or reverse several results on gene flow".
+T. Tricou, E. Tannier and D.M. de Vienne

 ## Description
 This repository contains the data and code associated with the manuscript entitled: "Ghost lineages invalidate or reverse several results on gene flow" by T Tricou, E Tannier and DM de Vienne.